Learning Optimal Strategies for Temporal Tasks in Stochastic Games: Preliminaries and Problem Formulation

-SGs can be considered as infinite games played by the controller and the adversary on finite directed graphs consisting of state and state-action vertices.
-In each state vertex, the owner of the state chooses one of the state-action vertices of the state; the game then transitions to one of the successors of the vertex according to the given transition function.
+SGs can be considered as games played by the controller and the adversary for infinitely many time steps on finite directed graphs consisting of state and state-action nodes.
+The state nodes are divided into two distinct subsets reflecting the turns of the controller and the adversary.
+The game starts in the initial state and moves between the state nodes as the controller and the adversary take actions.
+In each state node, only the owner of the state observes the state information and chooses one of the state-action nodes of the state and the game then probabilistically transitions to one of the successors of the node according to the given transition function.

-\begin{example} An example SG is shown in Fig.~\ref{fig:sg}.
-The game starts in $s_0$, where a label $\{c\}$ is received.
-In $s_0$, the controller can choose either $\beta_1$ or~$\beta_2$.
-With $\beta_2$, the game then makes transition to $s_1$ with probability (w.p.) $0.1$, and stays in the $s_0$ w.p. $0.9$.
-If the controller persistently chooses $\beta_2$ the game eventually moves to state $s_1$ w.p.
-1 and $\{a,b,c\}$ will be received. \end{example}